aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.34.0 (2016-12-21 23:44 UTC)
+* ECR (3.3.2.0)
+	* API Update for ECR : Amazon ECR now implements Docker Image Manifest V2, Schema 2 providing the ability to use multiple tags per image, support for storing Windows container images, and compatibility with the Open Container Initiative (OCI) image format.
+With this update, customers can also add tags to an image via PutImage and delete tags using BatchDeleteImage.
+* RDS (3.3.4.0)
+	* API Update for RDS : added support for cross region encrypted snapshot copying (CopyDBSnapshot)

 ### 3.3.33.0 (2016-12-21 06:01 UTC)
 * KinesisFirehose (3.3.1.0)
 	* API Update for KinesisFirehose:  Processing feature enables users to process and modify records before Amazon Firehose delivers them to destinations.